ofmla/devito-wiki/Quick-start-notes-on-dev-with-OpenMP-5.md

-### This wiki is for registering the experience with trying offloading with OpenMP 5.

 *Quick start: * If you just want to install llvm-9 or llvm-10 binaries on your linux box then just follow the instructions on https://apt.llvm.org/

 --